[Return to Top of Page]

 2007, HKIS: A HKIS primary student's project

-May has worked on many voluntary projects at Hong Kong International School (HKIS), where her children attend school.
+When May resided in Hong Kong, she has worked on many voluntary projects at Hong Kong International School (HKIS), where her children attend school.
 She has conducted special projects with a group of Brownies at their annual slumber party and also on Mother's Day.
 The students on these occasions painted on tiles - making special mementos for their mothers.

 May also taught the students the basics of porcelain painting, how to mix the coloured glazes, how to apply them on plates and tiles, using brushes, sponges and fingers and also the different techniques of porcelain painting.
-Most recently, May was involved in a huge project with another HKIS Mom.
-They organized for 6th graders of HKIS to paint a whole dinner set for auction at the HKIS Annual Ball.
+May and another HKIS Mom organized for 6th graders of HKIS to paint a whole dinner set for auction at the HKIS Annual Ball.
 The students stayed back after school for 8 weeks to complete the 48-piece dinner set.
 It was auctioned for HK$8,000.